freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 182.1

-Not very informative.
-I can't see what's here anymore.
-List the contents again please.
+Nothing noteworthy in there.
+You can't see what's in the here anymore, list the contents again.

 #### HINTS